The inspiration for my jewellery is local flora and fauna.

 It begins with an idea that I'll sit on and allow to take form.
 I’ll then sketch out some concept drawings and use them as reference material for sculpting, which I'll undertake using one or more different 3D CAD modelling tools.

-Initially I sculpted these models directly to their final form, and sometimes I still do, but more often now, I tend to create the model in the pose I want and then manipulate and transpose the model’s orientation and perspective through software I developed to give me precise control over form and proportion.
+Initially I sculpted these models directly to their final form, but more often now I tend to create the model in the pose I want and then manipulate and transpose the model’s orientation and perspective, through software I developed, to give me precise control over form and proportion.

-Once the design is resolved, I 3D print and cast prototypes, refining the item through successive iterations until I am satisfied it is ready for production.
+I then cast prototypes, refining the design through successive iterations until I am satisfied it is ready for production.